 - At one point Keith and Billy catch up to Mark Sieben and both grab it so that it would not escape whilst they both detonated Fenrir.
 Maya, however, used Sieben's Razing Cutters to hack into Keith's Fafner and force-terminate Fenrir, whilst ripping out Billy's Fafner's cockpit, also disabling Fenrir.
 Keith's response is to open the cockpit and shoot the cable connecting Sieben and her Fafner in half, reactivate Fenrir before her Fafner was knocked away by Maya.
 Sieben survives, but wasn't that amazing for Keith putting up a fight?

-- For one, the entire original cast came back for, Right of Left, Heaven and Earth and Exodus.
+- For one, the entire original cast (except Shuoko) came back for Right of Left, Heaven and Earth and Exodus.
 Considering the large time gap between all four installments this is amazing commitment.
 Compared to new seasons such as D.Gray-Man Hallow, which got an entire new cast, this is incredible.
+And now the fifth installment is coming, the cast still doesn't change.

 - The music department recorded the soundtrack live in Warsaw opera house.
 They looked all over until they found the perfect spot in freakin' Poland.